Welcome to Yellow Asylum Films, the award-winning Irish film and television production company.

 In recent years Yellow Asylum made a number of documentary series for RTÉ on major, previously unseen institutions: The Asylum, taking an intimate and personal look at St Ita’s Psychiatric Hospital in Portrane; The Hospice (another IFTA winner) set in St. Francis’ Hospice in Raheny and The Home in St. Monica’s nursing home in inner-city Dublin as well as a ground-breaking series on suicide, I See A Darkness

-They also made the historical documentary Fenian Fire and in the arts field three films: a portrait of Paul Durcan, The Dark School the painter Sean Scully (The Bloody Canvas) and a film on the writings of Pearse, Ó Pheann An Phiarsaigh.
+They also made the historical documentary Fenian Fire and in the arts field three films: a portrait of Paul Durcan, The Dark School, the painter Sean Scully (The Bloody Canvas) and a film on the writings of Pearse, Ó Pheann An Phiarsaigh as well as the series Masterpiece - Ireland’s Favourite Painting.

 They have also made a series of films for the National Library of Ireland as part of their James Joyce and WB Yeats exhibitions.

-Their most recent work was WB Yeats – A Vision, a feature length documentary on the writings of WB Yeats set to screen around the world in 2015 as part of the Yeats’ centenary celebrations.
+This was followed by WB Yeats – A Vision, a feature length documentary on the writings of WB Yeats which screened around the world in 2015 as part of the Yeats’ centenary celebrations, followed by The Great Book of Ireland (about the anthology of modern Irish art and poetry).

 Yellow Asylum Films has also made film drama including the award-winning short film Zulu 9, as well as two feature films All Souls Day and Timbuktu (filmed in North Africa).